What is a Proctologist? Their Role & When to See a "Butt Doctor"

 What to Expect During a Visit to a Proctologist

-During your initial visit to a colorectal surgeon, you can expect a comprehensive evaluation and assessment of your condition.
+During your initial visit to a colorectal surgeon, you can expect a comprehensive evaluation that includes a physical exam as part of the assessment of your condition.
 This may include a physical examination, diagnostic tests (such as colonoscopy or anorectal manometry), and a discussion of your medical history and current symptoms.
 The proctologist will work with you to develop a personalized treatment plan that addresses your specific needs and concerns.

 Frequently Asked Questions About Proctology